nidzo732/NetWork/Documentation/source/Limitations.rst

      this is not the case with NetWork, the child only gets standard Python globals, all other data must be passed manualy, for example with managers

-  *  Custom objects created with :py:class:`NetWork.netobject.NetObject` cant use static mthods or attributes
+  *  Custom objects created with :py:class:`NetWork.netobject.NetObject` cant use static attributes

   *  No automatic exception handling.
 If an exception is raised in one of the tasks you won't be notified automatically, you need to explicitly call